Reference

 Searches for an item by its key, returns true if such item exists or false otherwise.

 Increments the integer value associated with the key by delta.
-If the key does not exist, the item will be initialized to init.
-The key is a string, the delta is the number to increment or decrement the value by, the init is a number to initialize the item with if it does not exist, by default is 0.
-Returns the new value.
-Throws SharedMemoryError if there is not enough free space in the SharedDict dictionary.
-Throws TypeError if this dictionary does not expect numbers.
+The key is a string, the delta is the number to increment or decrement the value by.
+If the key does not exist, the item will be initialized to an optional init argument, by default is 0.

 This method can be used only if the dictionary type was declared with type=number parameter of the js_shared_dict_zone directive in http or stream.